How to Get a Freight Quote: The Ultimate Guide

 The value of your freight usually doesn’t affect freight quotes unless you wish to purchase insurance beyond the carrier’s liability insurance.

 That said, basic freight liability insurance may not cover your complete replacement costs in the event your freight is lost or damaged during shipment.
-So additional insurance can be a good idea, and some carriers require it for high-value shipments, typically around $15,000 or more.
+So, additional insurance can be a good idea, and some carriers require it for high-value shipments, typically around $15,000 or more.
+You can get an idea of how it works by reading our freight and cargo insurance guide.

-Most carriers, freight brokers, and freight exchanges make it easy to add insurance to your shipment when you get a freight quote.
-You can provide the shipment value when you enter your other shipment details and they will include an insurance cost, which you can elect or decline, as shown below:
+Most freight providers make it easy to add insurance to your shipment when you get a freight quote.
+Simply provide the shipment value when you enter your other shipment details, and they will include an insurance cost, which you can elect or decline, as shown below:

 The cost to insure a freight shipment can vary based on many factors—such as the carrier, the goods being shipped, the shipping routes, packaging type, and so on.
 But it’s usually a reasonable price, and we recommend purchasing insurance when possible.